-- The parade begins at the corner of Bienville and N. Front Street.
+- The parade begins at the French Market Place & Barracks.

 Founded in 2008, Joan of Arc is an annual walking parade honoring our unofficial patron saint, “The Maid of Orleans”.
 The event melds medieval revelry with the traditions of Mardi Gras.
 It’s a celebration of the city’s French culture and heritage as well as St Joan of Arc’s birthday which coincides with Twelfth Night.